RIKEN-RCCS/lens3/doc/design.md

 in Redis should (1) start a new Mux+MinIO pair, and (2) stop an old Mux+MinIO pair.

-## Deficiency
+## Short Term TODO, or Deficiency

+* Adding control on the pool statuses "online" and "expiration" via Web-API.
+They are of fixed values currently.
+* Starting MinIO with --json.
+It will make parsing the output reliable.
-We should not code in Python.
-Next version will probably be in Go-lang instead of Python.
+* Avoiding Python.
+The code will likely be in Go-lang in the next release

 ## Glossary